Day One

 A gentle vibration behind her left ear is accompanied by a masculine voice with a pleasing timbre.

-“It’s Kiry,” the voice informs her.
+“It’s Kiry,” the voice informs.

 The audio status option with the implant was more old-school than direct optic stimulation, but she is a pilot, after all, and the idea of tampering with her eyesight was unappealing, regardless the fact such modifications have become routine.

-“Accept,” she says, acknowledging her caller in the same quiet tone.
-“Mommy’s working now, honey.”
+“Accept,” she says, acknowledging her caller in the same quiet tone, “Mommy’s working now, honey.”

 “Up and down?”